All Aboard: Volunteers work to get train rolling again at NC Museum of Dolls, Toys and Miniatures - Salisbury Post

 “We’re always looking for volunteers,” Gregg said.
 “We like volunteers who enjoy this kind of hobby.”

-More information about the NC Museum of Dolls, Toys and Miniatures can be found online at NCMDTM.com, by emailing info@ncmdtm.com or by calling 704-762-9359.
+More information about the N.C.
+Museum of Dolls, Toys and Miniatures can be found online at NCMDTM.com, by emailing info@ncmdtm.com or by calling 704-762-9359.
 The museum is open Thursday through Saturday from 10 a.m.-4 p.m.

 China Grove celebrates Farmers Day’s founders on festival’s 40th anniversary